-In the determination of the expected loss for the portfolio of financial investments, it has not been necessary to perform a subsequent adjustment to the model because it captures the expected loss in a satisfactory manner considering the Group portfolio investments.
+In the determination of the expected loss for the portfolio of financial investments, for the years 2021 and 2020; it has not been necessary to perform a subsequent adjustment to the model because it captures the expected loss in a satisfactory manner considering the Group portfolio investments.

-As a result of the assessment of the impairment of its debt instruments at fair value through other comprehensive income, the Group recorded an expense of S/32,904,000 and S/6,790,000 during the year 2020 and 2019, respectively, and a reversal of the impairment of S/13,077,000 during the year 2018, which are presented in the caption "(Loss) recovery to impairment of financial investments" in the consolidated statement of income.
+As a result of the assessment of the impairment of its debt instruments at fair value through other comprehensive income, the Group recorded reversal of impairment of S/30,898,000 and expenses amounting to S/32,904,000 during the year 2021 and 2020, respectively, which are presented in the caption "Recovery (loss) to impairment of financial investments" in the consolidated statement of income.
 The movement of unrealized results of investments at fair value through other comprehensive income, net of Income Tax and non-controlling interest, is presented in Notes 16(d) and (e).

-(d) As of December 31, 2020 and 2019, investments at amortized cost corresponds to Sovereign Bonds of the Republic of Peru issued in Soles, for an amount of S/2,707,298,000 and S/2,206,986,000, respectively, including accrued interest.
+(d) As of December 31, 2021 and 2020, investments at amortized cost corresponds to Sovereign Bonds of the Republic of Peru issued in Soles, for an amount of S/3,296,030,000 and S/2,707,298,000, respectively, including accrued interest.
 Said investments present low credit risk and the expected credit loss is not significant.

-As of December 31, 2020, these investments have maturity dates that range from September 2023 to August 2037, have accrued interests at effective annual rates ranging from 4.29 percent and 5.15 percent, and estimated fair value amounting to approximately S/2,988,539,000 (as of December 31, 2019, their maturity dates ranged from September 2023 to August 2037, accrued interests at effective annual rates between 4.29 percent and 6.26 percent, and its estimated fair value amounted to approximately S/2,328,303,000).
+As of December 31, 2021 and 2020, these investments have maturity dates that range from September 2023 to August 2037, have accrued interest at effective annual rates ranging from 4.29 percent and 6.58 percent, and estimated fair value amounting to approximately S/3,181,392,000 (as of December 31, 2020, their maturity dates ranged from September 2023 to August 2037, accrued interests at effective annual rates between 4.29 percent and 5.15 percent, and its estimated fair value amounted to approximately S/2,988,539,000).

 During the year 2019, the Government of the Republic of Peru performed public offerings to buyback certain sovereign bonds, with the purpose of renewing its debt and funding the fiscal deficit.
 Considering the purpose of this offering, subsequently to it, there should not be existing remaining sovereign bonds of the repurchased issuances or, in case of existing, they would become illiquid on the market.
 In that sense, Interbank took part of these public offerings and sold to the Government of the Republic of Peru sovereign bonds classified as investments at amortized cost for approximately \$/340,518,000, generating a gain amounting to \$/8,474,000, which was recorded in the caption "Net gain from derecognition of financial investments at amortized cost" of the consolidated statement of income.
-Notwithstanding the aforementioned, with the purpose of maintaining its asset management strategy, the Bank purchased simultaneously other sovereign bonds of the Republic of Peru for approximately \$/340,432,000 and classified them as investments at amortized cost.
+Notwithstanding the aforementioned, and with the purpose of maintaining its asset management strategy, the Bank purchased simultaneously other sovereign bonds of the Republic of Peru for approximately \$/340,432,000 and classified them as investments at amortized cost.
 In Management's opinion and pursuant to IFRS 9, said transaction is congruent with the Group's business model because although said sales were significant, they were infrequent and were performed with the sole purpose of facilitating the debt renewal and the funding of the fiscal deficit of the Republic of Peru, and thus the business model regarding these assets has always been the collection of the contractual cash flows.

-As of December 31, 2020 and 2019, Interbank keeps loans with the BCRP that are guaranteed with these sovereign bonds, classified as restricted, for approximately S/1,071,740,000 and S/762,347,000, respectively; see Note 12(b).
+As of December 31, 2021 and 2020, Interbank keeps loans with the BCRP that are guaranteed with these sovereign bonds, classified as restricted, for approximately S/1,643,293,000 and S/1,071,740,000, respectively; see Note 12(b).